 IRLI: What is your background/training

-JP: I studied Law with French Law in UCD and hold a Master’s degree in Public International Law, specialising in humanitarian law, from the University of Leiden.
-Among the professional trainings that I have completed, my most recent was a certificate in international refugee law from the International Institute of Humanitarian Law in Sanremo.
+JP: I studied Law with French Law in UCD - University College Dublin and hold a Master’s degree in Public International Law, specialising in humanitarian law, from the University of Leiden.
+Among the professional training that I have completed, my most recent was a certificate in international refugee law from the International Institute of Humanitarian Law in Sanremo.

 Why did you become interested in legal work?